 Luckily for Stuart, the Royal Adelaide Hospital was a site for the Melanoma Margins Trial, MelMarT-II, which is investigating the optimal excision margin for stage II melanoma.
 Stuart didn’t hesitate to sign up for the clinical trial.

 “I jumped at the chance to take part in the trial.
 Here was an opportunity to not only get the best care but to also do my little bit to help others.
 Melanoma isn’t going away, so if I can contribute to this important research and improve treatment options for people diagnosed in the future, then that’s the least I can do.”

-Donate to support the Melanoma Margins Trial and help patients like Stuart
+Donate to support our melanoma clinical trials and help patients like Stuart

 Melanoma surgery is a delicate balance